johnnychang25678/distributed-database-platform/README.md

 ## Future improvement
 1. The current consistency control mechanism operates on an "all-or-nothing" principle.
 This means that if a single replica becomes unavailable, the entire system transitions into read-only mode.
 While this approach ensures strong consistency, it significantly impacts system throughput and availability.
 To address this limitation, we can introduce a consensus algorithm such as **Raft**.

 2. The current database coordinator is a single point of failure.
 If the coordinator goes down, the system loses all operational information.
-Adding recovery mechanisms such as replication and checkpointing is required to mitigate this risk.
+Adding recovery mechanisms such as replication and **checkpointing** is required to mitigate this risk.

+3. To enhance scalability, we can implement dynamic partitioning.
+However, the current partition strategy of `id mod N` may introduce overhead when scaling.
+Implementing **consistent hashing** can minimize this overhead and improve the system's adaptability to changes in the number of partitions.

-3. The current caching implementation utilizes a basic hashmap, which lacks a mechanism for cache invalidation.
+4. The current caching implementation utilizes a basic hashmap, which lacks a mechanism for cache invalidation.
 To enhance this, we have two options: we could develop a more sophisticated caching system in-house, or we could integrate a proven library such as Guava Cache, which includes built-in cache invalidation features.

 ## Prerequisites to run and test: